cjtrowbridge/sat-com-com/README.md

 - Hardware variability is expected; not every dish has compatible motors or control electronics.
 - TUI workflows should support both fully automated and mostly manual station operation.
 - The web interface should at a minimum have information like battery status, current rssi, etc for basic monitoring without needing to ssh into the device.

+## Related Projects

+[https://github.com/saveitforparts/Carryout-Radio-Telescope](https://github.com/saveitforparts/Carryout-Radio-Telescope)) A similar project by saveitforparts which focuses primarily on scanning the sky for radio sources.